CLSherrod/clsherrod.github.io/_drafts/Maru.md

 It’s strange to say a celebrity animal changed my life, but Maru did.
 He gave me hope when I was stuck in the dark.
 He reminded me that joy could be simple and quiet—just a cat being a cat.

-Maru may be gone now, but he leaves behind more than a catalog of funny videos.
+Maru may be gone now, but he leaves behind more than a catalog of relaxing videos.
 He leaves behind a legacy of comfort, healing, and connection for people like me who needed him most.

 ## Carrying Maru’s Legacy Forward

 Losing Maru reminded me that legacy isn’t only for people.
 Even a cat can leave behind something lasting: joy, comfort, and connection.
 What Maru gave me was more than entertainment—he gave me hope at a time I needed it most.

-If you’ve ever found healing in simple things, you know how powerful that can be.
-It’s the same lesson I’ve learned in other parts of life:

-- [Boredom Is Necessary to Have a Fulfilling Life] – sometimes the quietest moments carry the most meaning.

-- [Nobody Talks About Your Portfolio at Your Funeral] – what matters most is how we make others feel, not what we achieve.

-- [Just Left a Funeral: What We Really Leave Behind] – legacy lives in the memories we spark in others.

 Maru may have been “just a cat,” but to me—and millions of others—he was proof that even small joys can carry us through our hardest days.